-1 For the purposes of this definition, single transport document shall refer to a document that permits customers to conclude a single contract with a shipping company for a door to door transport operation.
+2 For the purpose of this definition, single transport document shall refer to a document that permits customers to conclude a single contract with a shipping company for a door to door transport operation.

-- (ii) "customs clearance services" (alternatively "customs house brokers' services") meaning activities consisting in carrying out on behalf of another party customs formalities concerning import, export or through transport of cargoes, whether this service is the main activity of the service provider or a usual complement of its main activity; - (iii) "container station and depot services" meaning activities consisting in storing containers, whether in port areas or inland, with a view to their stuffing/stripping, repairing and making them available for shipments; - (iv) "maritime agency services" meaning activities consisting in representing, within a given geographic area, as an agent the business interests of one or more shipping lines or shipping companies, for the following purposes: - (aa) marketing and sales of maritime transport and related services, from quotation to invoicing, and issuance of bills of lading on behalf of the companies, acquisition and resale of the necessary related services, preparation of documentation, and provision of business information; and - (bb) acting on behalf of the companies organising the call of the ship or taking over cargoes when required. - (v) "freight forwarding services" meaning the activity consisting of organising and monitoring shipment operations on behalf of shippers, through the acquisition of transport and related services, preparation of documentation and provision of business information. - (d) "feeder services" means the pre- and onward transportation by sea, between ports located in a Party, of international cargo, including containerised cargo, en route to a destination, or from a port of shipment, outside the territory of that Party; - (e) "crew members" means the master and any person employed on board the vessel during a voyage in performance of functions related to the management, operation and maintenance of the vessel and any other person included in the crew list of that vessel; and - (f) "port" means a place where vessels may anchor or tie up for the purpose of shelter, repair, loading or discharge of cargo, embarking and disembarking of passengers, or for other such activities connected with water-borne commerce, and including all the land and water areas and the structure, equipment and facilities related to these functions.
+- (cc) reception/delivery and safekeeping of cargoes before shipment or after discharge. - (ii) customs clearance services (alternatively "customs house brokers' services") are activities consisting in carrying out on behalf of another party customs formalities concerning import, export or through transport of cargoes, whether this service is the main activity of the service provider or a usual complement of its main activity - (iii) container station and depot services are activities consisting in storing containers, whether in port areas or inland, with a view to their stuffing/stripping, repairing and making them available for shipments; - (iv) maritime agency services are activities which consist of representing as an agent, within a given geographic area, the business interests of one or more shipping lines or shipping companies, for the following purposes: - (aa) marketing and sales of maritime transport and related services, from quotation to invoicing, and issuance of bills of lading on behalf of the companies, acquisition and resale of the necessary related services, preparation of documentation, and provision of business information; - (bb) acting on behalf of the companies organising the call of the ship or taking over cargoes when required. - (v) freight forwarding services is any activity which consists of organising and monitoring shipment operations on behalf of shippers, through the acquisition of transport and related services, preparation of documentation and provision of business information. - (d) feeder services means the pre-transportation and onward transportation by sea, between ports located in a Party, of international cargo, including containerised cargo, en route to a destination, or from a port of shipment, outside the territory of that Party; - (e) crew members means the master and any person employed on board the vessel during a voyage in performance of functions related to the management, operation and maintenance of the vessel and any other person included in the crew list of that vessel; - (f) port means a place where vessels may anchor or tie up for the purpose of shelter, repair, loading or discharge of cargo, embarking and disembarking of passengers, or for other such activities connected with water-borne commerce, and including all the land and water areas and the structure, equipment and facilities related to these functions.

-Non-Discriminatory Market Access2
+Non-Discriminatory Market Access3